Ganoken/P-LIF/README.md

 Finally run the PhaseMean.m.
 Set the input and output file name.
 Set the size of your image for MeanImage and PhaseImage.

+Use showresult.m to save the result as an image.